marcelomoraes28/scrooge_cache/README.md

 How can I use?
 -------------

-Scrooge is able to cache function returns for a given or infinite period.
+Scrooge is able to cache function returns based on its input arguments for a given time.

 **Rules:**
 - Just a unique namespace per backend instance;
 - If you do not set expiration_time scrooge it'll take infinite time;
 - The return of decorated function must be str or int or float or tuple, or list or dict;
-- If you use redis backend you can defined the db index using the parameter **db=index**, if you do not do this the default will be 0;
+- If you use redis backend you can defined the db index using the parameter `db=index`, if you do not do this the default will be 0;

 Installing
 -------------